Unclonable Functional Encryption: Introduction

 \subsubsection{Summary of Results.}

 Our results on the topics of QFE, UE, and qiO are as follows: \begin{enumerate}[align= left, leftmargin=2.8em] \item We give the first formal definitions of QFE, covering both simulation and indistinguishability-based security.
-Our treatment spans adaptive and non-adaptive models, as well as multi-message, multi-query, and multi-input scenarios, addressing all key variants of functional encryption. \item We use quantum garbled circuits to give the first construction of single-query, adaptively simulation-secure QFE. \item We present and construct unclonable QFE which maintains the properties of functional encryption for quantum messages while at the same time achieving unclonability for any message, classical or quantum.
+Our treatment spans adaptive and non-adaptive models, as well as multi-message, multi-query, and multi-input scenarios, addressing all key variants of functional encryption. \item We use quantum garbled circuits to give the first construction of single-query, adaptively simulation-secure QFE. \item We present a universal construction for unclonable QFE, showing that any QFE scheme can be made unclonably secure, assuming the existence of UE.
 As a corollary, we use this to obtain the first indistinguishable-uncloneable secure public-key encryption scheme with variable decryption keys. \item Laslty, we establish a connection between quantum indistinguishability obfuscation (qiO) and QFE; Showing that any multi-input indistinguishability-secure quantum functional encryption scheme unconditionally implies the existence of qiO. \end{enumerate}